Tina Haim-Wentscher: Work

-In 1920 the art patron Henri James Simon gave the Egyptian Museum of Berlin, among of other pieces, the bust of the Egyptian queen Nefertiti, the most famous exhibit of his collection.
+In 1920, the art patron Henri James Simon gave the Egyptian Museum of Berlin, among other pieces, the bust of the Egyptian queen Nefertiti, the most famous exhibit of his collection.
 Simon had financed the excavations of Ludwig Borchardt in the Egyptian Amarna and brought the artifacts to Germany.
 Heinrich Schäfer, director of the Egyptian Museum, greatly appreciated the works of Tina Haim.
 He commissioned her in 1913 to make a detailed copy of the bust.
 She made two copies in artificial stone for Wilhelm II, German Emperor and James Simon.
 In the early 1920s Haim-Wentscher once again made a model bust of Nefertiti, which was used for many years for molding all subsequent replicas.

 Tina Haim-Wentscher together with her husband designed the artistic decoration of the Malaysian pavilion for the Empire Exhibition, Scotland 1938 in Glasgow.
-The decorations were made in form of ten dioramas with life-size stone figures in front of landscapes.
+The decorations were made in the form of ten dioramas with life-size stone figures in front of landscapes.

 Sculptures by her are in the National Gallery of Victoria, Melbourne; the National Gallery of Australia, Canberra; the Art Gallery of New South Wales in Sydney; Art Gallery of Western Australia, Perth; Art Gallery of Ballarat; and McClelland Gallery and Sculpture Park, Langwarrin, Victoria, among others.